- Age Range

 travellers.
 Passengers on Antarctic trips are

-frequently very well travelled and as they are
+frequently very well travelled and tend to

-prepared to spend so much money on an "experience"
+prepared to spend on an "experience"

-(as opposed to simply being entertained) tend
+(as opposed to simply being entertained) in

-to be interesting people.
+fact.
 Antarctic trips are

 reasonably active so passengers need to be able